Josko/ccbot/readme.txt

 You will need to copy ~/ccbot/bncsutil/src/bncsutil/libbncutil.so to /usr/local/lib/ or otherwise set LD_LIBRARY_PATH so it can find the bncsutil library.
 (Install bncsutil)
 You will also need to copy game.dll, Storm.dll, and war3.exe from a valid Warcraft III installation to the location specified in your ccbot.cfg
-Then when in the CCBot binary directory just type in terminal "./ccbot" without the quotes, to run it.
+Then when in the CCBot binary directory just type in terminal "./ccbot++" without the quotes, to run it.

 =========
 CHANGELOG
 =========

-Version 0.27 ( 20.11.2009. )
+Version 0.28 ( 20.11.2009. )

 - Refined some parts of the code
 - Removed arguments when running ccbot since .cfg file placement is fixed
+- Print a few messages when creating a new ccbot.cfg so the user doesn't forget to edit it and restart the bot
+- Renamed ccbot Linux binary to ccbot++

 Version 0.27 ( 13.11.2009. )